cividi/whitepaper/README.md

 In the more distant future, our project should be able to move to another framework, another development environment, integrate components from a mix of environments.
 To this end it is important for us to have flexible and scalable cloud infrastructure and focus on standards.
 For this reason we are basing our deployment on cloud-scale containerization technologies like Frictionless Data, Linux and Docker.

+### Cloud infrastructure

 Our current production environment is a set of Linux virtual private servers (VPS) nodes, hosted in a Frankfurt datacenter by the UK based [Linode](https://linode.com).
 On these we run development and production application code, data science projects, deploy experimental and shared software packages.
 Public cloud-hosted databases are being managed for us securely by [84codes](https://www.84codes.com/), a reliable Swedish tech company.
 For sensitive data, static deployments and e-mail accounts, we use the services of [METANET](https://metanet.ch) - an established provider in Zürich.
 Our web-facing components are proxied and accelerated by [CloudFlare](http://cloudflare.com/).

 Going forward, we are evaluating various containerization and monitoring platforms, for example to improve the way we use and manage our [Docker](https://docker.com) containers.
 Next generation data science application are typically built using microservice frameworks and tightly orchestrated deployments with continuous integration.
 This is particularly key to scaling on-demand services like data acquisition and processing jobs.

-### Data science ☂
+### Data science

 For work that is more involving, either in terms of the amounts of data involved, or to involve users and tools from various data science disciplines, we have based our data science work in Jupyter notebooks, which enables the output from tools like Julia and Pandas to be combined with Frictionless Data sources in the optimal way.